cosc-516-2022/lab1/README.md

 In addition to making the database public, you must also configure the database VPC to allow inbound traffic from your machine.
 A [virtual private cloud (VPC)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) is a virtual network that is similar to a physical network.
 An administrator defines subnets, IP addresses, routing, and firewall information for their VPC.
 A database instance is created in a particular VPC, and the VPC must be configured to allow network access to it.

-Once the databsae is created, click on the database identifier to get to an overview screen.
+Once the database is created, click on the database identifier to get to an overview screen.
 Click on the VPC security group (in the figure it is `default (sg-00bb5776c03caa8c6)`).
 Then select `Inbound rules`.

 <img src="img/4_security_group.png" alt="Configure VPC security group" width="600">
 <img src="img/4b_security_group_config.png" alt="Configure VPC security group with Inbound IP Rule" width="600">